elizabethiles/elizabethiles.github.io/index.md

 ## About

-I currently hold a position as a Research Associate in Galactic Archaeology at the Sydney Institute for Astronomy in the University of Sydney.
-I am concurrently a Visiting Fellow at the University of New South Wales.
+I am a Research Associate in Galactic Archaeology at the Sydney Institute for Astronomy in the University of Sydney.
+I am also a Visiting Fellow at the University of New South Wales.

 I am a native speaker of English but I am also conversationally fluent in Japanese - I did my PhD (published in English) at the Univeristy of Hokkaido in Sapporo, Japan.